ladinomishel26-debug/ladinomishel26-debug.github.io/README.md

       <h2 class="headline">Let Them Do It Themselves: Montessori on Growing Up Capable</h2>
       <div class="dek">Every task an adult does for a child is a lesson the child doesn't get to learn.
 Montessori says: step back.</div>
       <div class="body-text">
-        <p>Maria Montessori believed children have a deep drive to care for themselves and their surroundings — and that adults, often without meaning to, get in the way.
+        <p>Maria Montessori believed children have a deep drive to care for themselves and their surroundings, and that adults, often without meaning to, get in the way.
 She cautioned that grown-ups "serve" children far too much, doing things for them that they could be doing for themselves.</p>
         <div class="pullquote">Children who are never allowed to do something for themselves never learn how to do it.</div>
         <p>It is almost always faster for an adult to just pour the juice, button the coat, or sweep up the spill.
 But Montessori insisted that real growth requires handing that job back to the child, even when it's slower and messier.</p>
         <p>She also observed that children learn through repetition, doing the same task again and again until it becomes truly their own.
-Her advice to teachers: prepare a rich environment, offer real materials, then step back and give children the time and space to practice — uninterrupted.</p>
+Her advice to teachers: prepare a rich environment, offer real materials, then step back and give children the time and space to practice uninterrupted.</p>
       </div>
       <div class="takeaway">
         <strong>THE TAKEAWAY</strong>